Kalisubash/DamiaoMotors/README.md

 Component	Description
 DM6006 / DM4310 / DM Series Motor	Motor being controlled
-DM_CAN_Library	Python library for motor CAN control USB to CAN Adapter	Example: CANable, USB-CAN FD, Waveshare Raspberry Pi 4 / Laptop / PC	Running the Python script Power Supply	As required by your motor
+DM_CAN_Library	Python library for motor CAN control USB to CAN Adapter	Example: DAMIAO CAN Debugger USB to CAN Raspberry Pi 4 / Laptop / PC	Running the Python script Power Supply	As required by your motor
-CAN wiring	CANH → CANH, CANL → CANL, GND → GND
+CAN wiring	CANH → CANH, CANL → CANL, (GND → GND optional)